top of page

 Abstract: The stated premises of many behavioural policy interventions suggest they are built on a solid welfare foundation, where they are typically presumed to direct individuals towards a decision that is welfare-improving for the individual.
 This presumption should be questioned if individuals poorly understand the decision context and implies that welfare effects should be measured in a way that does not assume that agents necessarily understand how financial choices and interventions that are evaluated affect their welfare.
 Welfare measurement then needs to allow for mistakes, and for welfare losses.
 We design a range of informational and nudging interventions that are typically used to promote financial products, usually with a view to enhance the welfare of consumers.
 We then test the effect of these interventions on take-up of products with varying quality, understanding of the product, and structural estimates of expected welfare gains and losses in terms of individual preferences, allowing for any decision to purchase or not purchase the product to be a mistake.
 We demonstrate that our informational interventions increase understanding, and almost all of our interventions increase take-up on average.
 The increased take-up, however, also occurs when product quality is low.
 Our structural welfare estimates suggest that our behavioural interventions do not significantly increase expected consumer welfare for all interventions.

-Targeting Men, Women or Both to Reduce Child Marriage
+Targeting Men, Women or Both to Reduce Child Marriage - Submitted

 with Cassidy, R., Dam, A., Janssens, W., Kiani, U.

-with Cassidy, R., Dam, A., Janssens, W., Kiani, U., Veldhoven, A.
+with Anderberg, D., Cassidy, R., Dam, A., Janssens, W., Veldhoven, A.

 Work in Progress

-Intimate Partner Violence, Preferences, and Economic Decision-making.
+Intimate Partner Violence and Women's Economic Preferences

-with Anderberg, D., Cassidy, R., Dam, A.
+with Anderberg, D., Cassidy, R., Dam, A., Hidrobo, M., and Leight, J.

 Tailoring Advice and Incentives to Enhance Consumer Welfare from Livestock Insurance

-with Barrett, C.B., Gidey, T.G., Harrison, G.W, Jensen, N.D., Schneider, M., Swarthout, J.T.
+with Barrett, C.B., Gidey, T.G., Harrison, G.W, Jensen, N.D., Son, H., Swarthout, J.T.